MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ### Azure Policy

+Azure Policy is a service that helps you enforce organizational standards and assess compliance at scale.
+You can use Azure Policy to create and assign policies to your Azure Stack HCI hosts and virtual machines, and monitor their compliance state from the Azure portal.
+Azure Policy also integrates with Azure Arc, which enables you to manage your Azure Stack HCI resources as if they were Azure resources.

 Azure Stack HCI offers some built-in Azure Policies that apply to both the Azure resource like typical Azure Policies and, using the Azure Policy add-on for Azure Stack HCI, also within the cluster.

-There are a numerous number of policies, and key policies related to this pillar are summarized here.
-For a more detailed view, see [built-in policy definitions for Azure Stack HCI](/azure/governance/policy/samples/built-in-policies#azurestackhci).
+There are some built-in policies available for Azure Stack HCI, such as:

+[Preview]: Host and VM networking should be protected on Azure Stack HCI systems
+[Preview]: Azure Stack HCI systems should have encrypted volumes
+[Preview]: Azure Stack HCI servers should have consistently enforced application control policies
+[Preview]: Azure Stack HCI servers should meet Secured-core requirements

+You can find these policies in the Azure portal under Policy > Definitions > Category: Stack HCI.

 #### Cluster and workload architecture

 In addition to the built-in Azure Policy definitions, custom policies can be created for both the Azure Stack HCI resource and for the Azure Policy add-on for hybrid workloads.
 This allows you to add additional reliability constraints you'd like to enforce in your cluster and workload architecture.

+Audit if Azure Stack HCI hosts are registered with Azure Audit if Azure Stack HCI hosts are running the latest version of the operating system Audit if Azure Stack HCI hosts have the required hardware components Audit if Azure Stack HCI hosts have the required network configuration Audit if Azure Stack HCI hosts have the required Azure services enabled Audit if Azure Stack HCI hosts have the required security settings Audit if Azure Stack HCI hosts have the required extensions installed Audit if Azure Stack HCI hosts have the required Kubernetes clusters deployed Audit if Azure Stack HCI hosts have the required Azure Kubernetes Service (AKS) integration enabled

 ## Security